pwright/vscode-extensions/projects/markdown-shell-runner/README.md

 - Run shell scripts from markdown code blocks with a simple run button or right-click
 - Supports `shell`, `bash`, `sh`, and `zsh` code blocks
-- View command output in a dedicated output channel
+- Execute commands in dedicated terminals or view output in the output channel
+- Each markdown file gets its own terminal for running commands
 - Configurable supported languages
 - Commands are executed from the directory of the markdown file